gato/lana-client/README.md

-Lana command line client REST API
+Lana command line client (for REST API)

 Requirements:
 I've build it using Python 3.7 but any modern python will do it.